Spectral embedding and the latent geometry of multipartite networks: The latent geometry of multipartite networks

-The points in $\+X$ lie on three one-dimensional subspaces, corresponding to the three groups.
-These subspaces are \emph{totally isotropic} with respect to the indefinite inner product $\langle x, y \rangle_{p,q} = x^\top \+I_{p,q} y$, meaning that the indefinite inner product of any two points on a subspace is zero.
+The latent positions lie on three one-dimensional subspaces, corresponding to the three node types.
+These subspaces are necessarily \emph{totally isotropic} with respect to the indefinite inner product $\langle \cdot, \cdot \rangle_{p,q}$, meaning that the indefinite inner product of any two points on a subspace is zero.